All versions of this manual

 Previewing and testing queries

-Once users are satisfied with their query, they can preview the results of their query by clicking on the Preview button.
+Once users are satisfied with their query, they can preview the results of their query by clicking on the PREVIEW YOUR QUERY button.
 The preview allows users to visualize the results of their query and:

 • View the details of a node just like they can view details in the workspace;